IJSComplexMatter/cddm/doc/autoapi/cddm/core/index.rst

    :type t2: array-like, optional
    :param axis: For multi-dimensional arrays this defines computation axis (0 by default)
    :type axis: int, optional
-   :param n: Maximum time delay of the output array.
-If not given, input data length
+   :param n: Determines the length of the output (max time delay - 1 by default).
-             is chosen.
+             Note that 'aout' parameter takes precedence over 'n'.
    :type n: int, optional
    :param align: Specifies whether data is aligned in memory first, before computation takes place.
                  This may speed up computation in some cases (large n).
 Note that this requires